EdbMails EDB Recovery and Migration software

 2. Can I test all the features of EdbMails Exchange Migration before buying it?

 3. There is an error in my migration operation.
-What to do?
+What should I do?

 Migration License

-1. How fast I will receive the KEY after purchasing EdbMails license?
+1. How fast will I receive the license key after purchasing EdbMails?

-You can directly view number of mailboxes that are already used.
-Click here to know more
+You can easily view the number of mailboxes already in use.
+Click here to know more.

 3. What is the licensing model of EdbMails for Exchange Server Migration?